muhahahahe/pomn_music/README.md

 You can install POMN Music by following these steps:

-1. Download the release ZIP-File and extract only the folder src in a directory of your choice
+1. Download the release ZIP-File `pomn_music.zip` and extract only the folder src in a directory of your choice

 2. Install dependencies:
    run this command in the directory